mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 and write will have over a company whose staff are illiterate.
 It's not one of lower labour cost, or better marketing, it's something else...Deep in our bones we *know* that literacy changes everything.
-Its so built into us and into everyone we know that we cannot imagine a world where we cannot read or write.
+Its so built into us andy into everyone we know that we cannot imagine a world where we cannot read or write.

 Anyway, you, like the poor people wanting to get to the bar, can see